-YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 3-15 people who know each other and have indicated they are comfortable traveling together and 1 or more Wilderness Inquiry guides.
-We welcome people of various ages, backgrounds, and abilities, including people with disabilities.
+YOUR GROUP: The group size ranges from 3 to 15 individuals, plus 1 or more Wilderness Inquiry staff.
+Each group consists of individuals of various backgrounds, ages, and abilities.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
+WI staff will assist you in whatever areas you need, however most people pitch in where they can.

 ACCOMMODATIONS: At night you will sleep in a comfortable 4-person tent with 3 people (although other arrangements can be made).
 Bathroom facilities consist of an outhouse or a foldable commode chair set up in a privacy tent.

 MEALS: Enjoy preparing meals together using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of breakfast and pack trail lunches with hearty snacks before heading off to explore.
 In the evening, we’ll prepare our dinner together over stoves and campfires and then finish with s’mores.
 If you have special dietary restrictions, be sure to list them on your registration.